 Epoch Strings VP5 – 5 string carbon fibre electric violin

 Gold Coast, Australia, 2004

 This 5 string violin is really fun to play.
 It’s Epoch’s latest carbon fiber design with a low C string.
-As with the VP4, Epoch have built the preamp and equaliser inside.
-The neck has been widened to accommodate the extra string and it’s very comfortable to play.
+As with the VP4, Epoch have built the preamp and equalizer inside.
+The neck has been widened to accommodate the extra string and it feels very comfortable to play.

 Gold Coast, Australia, 2008

 A 4 string carbon fibre fiddle with pickup and no electronics.
 It’s the stunt violin and is virtually indestructible.
-This is for the purist who likes to have complete control of the electronic sound.
+This is for the purist who likes to have complete external control of their electronic sound.

 When I am performing away from home and can’t take an amplifier, I plug straight into the PA via a custom equalizer.
 I created the EQ curve using a few multi effects units daisy-chained together and got Mark Hornybrook to build it into as tiny a box as possible.

 The curve is a compromise between what works well in concert halls with large expensive European PA systems, and seedy club PAs with horn tweeters thrown into home made foldback wedges the sound guy built in his garage.
 Version 1 was designed for the Fishman pickup.